HomeBlogDaily Expirations Are Eating the Options Calendar

 Daily expirations make the trading calendar a runtime dependency.
 The week of this post is a simple example.
 Cboe's U.S. options hours page lists Memorial Day 2026 on May 25 with no regular trading hours.
 Source: Cboe hours and holidays.

-That matters because a naive "next trading day" function can break in several ways:
+A naive "next trading day" function can break in several ways:

 • It can schedule a Monday strategy on a closed market.